Hablamos Español Insurance Companies We Work With

 When it is required or requested

 Leases, venues, and some liquor-license processes request proof of liquor liability, and catering and event contracts often require it.
-For bars and alcohol-focused operations it is the central coverage, usually paired with higher umbrella limits because a single serious alcohol-related claim can be large.
+For bars and alcohol-focused operations it is often the central coverage, sometimes paired with higher umbrella limits because a single serious alcohol-related claim can be large.

 What to do

-If you serve any alcohol, confirm you carry liquor liability, not just general liability, and that the limit fits your state and your service.
-A liquor liability review checks exactly that.
+If you serve any alcohol, it is worth confirming you carry liquor liability, not just general liability, and that the limit fits your state and your service.
+A liquor liability review looks at exactly that.
 This is general information, not legal advice.

 What many people don't realize